CadeDev17/CryptoPortfolio/README.md

 - [x] Complete the initial design idea of the portfolio
 - [x] Execute the design plan and integrate the related smart contracts
-- [ ] Add first smart contract audit/competition
+- [x] Add first smart contract audit/competition
-- [ ] Add first DAPP

 ## Author